geekodour/mogoz/content/posts/20231021151742-data_replication.md

 > -   These can be used to lower load on primary/leader and also can be used as a failover mechanism
 > -   It's much easier to achieve consistency with Leader-Follower setup than to use a "true multi master setup"
+> -   If you want there to be one single leader you cannot elect a leader without either `consensus` or `operator intervention`

 <!--list-separator-->